Stefan's Historical Computing Devices

 What About the Printer?

-The printer on my HP-19C sort of works, except for two problems: two of the print element dots are cracked, and I can't get any paper for it anyway.
+The printer on my HP-19C sort of works, except for two problems: two of the print element dots are cracked, and I can’t get any paper for it anyway.
 I cut some appropriately narrow strips of paper from a roll of thermal fax paper to test the printer, and noticed two rows of dots missing.
-Upon disassembling the printer, hoping to find a loose connection, I discovered cracks in two of the print head's heating elements.
+Upon disassembling the printer, hoping to find a loose connection, I discovered cracks in two of the print head’s heating elements.
 Testing with an Ohm-meter confirmed that these were open-circuit.
-But even without the printer, this makes a nice desktop scientific calculator.
+But even without the printer, this makes a nice desktop scientific calculator, and it’s the one I keep on my desk at the office.

 An Equation Solving Program